-Please note: On September 24, 2019, Lynda.com will become LinkedIn Learning for Lexington Public Library customers.
+Please note: The scheduled upgrade from Lynda.com to LinkedIn Learning has been postponed indefinitely.
 For more information, please click here.

 Up to date information on topics from starting a company, operations management, and sales to growing or rescuing a business.
 Provided by the Kentucky Virtual Library.